mangosango/clive/README.md

   - Set the channels you want Clive to monitor for clips.
 These are also used for `RESTRICT_CHANNELS` If you wanted to watch for clips in `Monstercat`'s chat, you would use `"monstercat"`.
 If you wanted to monitor multiple channels, you would use `"monstercat mrchowderclam updownleftdie"`.
 - `TWITCH_CLIENT_ID` (optional, suggested) \[null]
   - Needed for Twitch API functionality.
 This allows Clive to get more data about the clip for its messages!
 More info: [Twitch Dev Getting Started](https://dev.twitch.tv/get-started)
+- `TWITCH_CLIENT_SECRET` (optional, suggested) \[null]
+  - Needed along with the client ID for Twitch API functionality.
+This allows Clive to get more data about the clip for its messages!
+More info: [Twitch Dev Getting Started](https://dev.twitch.tv/get-started)
 - `RESTRICT_CHANNELS` (optional) \[true]
   - **REQUIRES**: `TWITCH_CLIENT_ID` to be set.
 If true, only shares clips that are listed in `TWITCH_CHANNELS`.
 - `MODS_ONLY` (optional) \[false]